Fernando Cabrera (politician): Personal life

 Cabrera is the senior pastor of New Life Outreach International in the Kingsbridge area of the Bronx.
 He is a former program director for the Mental Health and Counseling program at Mercy College.
 He is vegan and adopted a plant-based diet to help manage his heart disease following a cardiac event.
+He is married to Elvia Cabreraб the couple have two children.